lorvent/sms/README.md

                 "error": "not_valid_data"
             }

-# AppHttpControllersApiParentController
+# Parent [/parent]
+Parent endpoints, can be accessed only with role "parent"

-## Timetable for student [GET /student/timetable]
+## Timetable for student [GET /parent/student/timetable]
 Get timetable for student with getting his token and role student This method return array of array: first array has number of hour, first subarray is array for number of day and in that array have objects that represent subject and teacher that teaches